r1c0n/sleuth/marp/announcement.md

 ---
 ## It's Open Source
 Social Sleuth's code is 100% open source, and free to modify.
-Just remember that using the code and not heavily modifying it & claiming you own it is stealing, and can get you in big trouble.
+Social Sleuth is licensed under the GNU GPLv3 license.

 ---
 ## It's Easy to Use